 This year, they’ve changed the format to try to win viewers back.
 Now each team of 2 is also part of a bigger team (one team of previous competitors versus one team of newcomers).

 The scoring is done as one overall score from the big team, rather than individual team scores.

 Strategic scoring - in a competition

-But this has brought out are accusations of ‘strategic scoring’.
-‘You scored that a 5 out of 10 when it should have been a 7 because you’re scoring strategically’.
+But this has brought out accusations of ‘strategic scoring’.
+‘You scored that a 5 out of 10 when it should have been a 7.
+You’re scoring strategically’.

 What’s interesting though is they use the word ‘strategic’ as a passive aggressive insult.
 Like being strategic shouldn’t be part of being in a cooking competition.

-“Strategic’ is thrown out as a shorthand for being sneaky or underhand.
+“Strategic’ is thrown out as shorthand for being sneaky.
 Of not playing ‘fair’ and judging on the basis of the cooking itself.
-“You’re so strategic’ is thrown out as the ultimate insult.
+“You’re so strategic’ is a big insult.